-The right naming conventions and sizing of your images play a huge role in SEO.
-While the world of SEO is vast, below are a few simple steps you can take to optimize your Showit website’s images for better SEO before implementing them throughout your website.
+The right naming conventions play a big role in your SEO rankings and resizing your images to Showit’s suggested sizing will help your site’s loading time.
+Below are a few simple steps you can take to optimize your Showit website’s images before uploading them to your account and implementing them throughout your website.

 1. IMAGE NAMING